jonathan-thoms/jonathan-thoms/README.md

 # 👋 Hi, I'm Jonathan Thomas Jacob

-🎯 Curious Programmer | 🧪 Tech Explorer | 🚀 Still Finding My Niche
+🧪 Curious, Still Finding My Niche

 ---

 ## 🧠 About Me

-I’m a passionate developer still exploring the vast world of programming.
-I’ve worked across **mobile app development, AI projects, web tech, and even game development** — and I enjoy diving into new languages and domains to expand my skillset.
+Still exploring the vast world of programming.
+I’ve worked across **mobile app development, AI projects, web tech, and game development** — and I enjoy diving into new languages and domains to expand my skillset.

 - 💻 I've built apps using **Flutter**, **React**, and native **Android**
 - 🤖 I've worked on **AI/ML projects** using Python
-- 🎮 Created games using **Godot** and **LÖVE2D**
+- 🎮 Worked with 10+ Game dev teams on projects for itch.io, Roblox and Gamejams
 - 🧩 Still experimenting with new ideas to find what excites me the most

 I love building, learning, and occasionally getting lost in a late-night debug spiral 😄